SS Ismore: Sinking

 On leaving the port the ship encountered rough seas and high wind and had to put into Moelfre Bay to wait out the weather, where she remained until the evening of November 8.
 She only was able to proceed as far as Milford Haven as the rough weather persisted and the horses became sick.
 Finally, the weather improved and Ismore departed Milford on November 11.
 The steamer coaled at Tenerife on November 16, and from there continued directly to Cape Town.
 The journey was largely uneventful.
-On December 2 at around noon, the ship's position was determined by observation to be approximately 30°41′S 15°30′E, and the course was set to pass the Dassen Island Lighthouse about 13 miles distant.
-At around 02:38 on December 3, Ismore struck on submerged rocks just off Columbine Point and got stranded.
+On 2 December at around noon, the ship's position was determined by observation to be approximately 30°41′S 15°30′E, and the course was set to pass the Dassen Island Lighthouse about 13 miles distant.
+At around 02:38 on 3 December, Ismore struck on submerged rocks just off Columbine Point and got stranded.
 She immediately started to take on water filling her engine room and extinguishing the fires.
 The lifeboats were lowered and the ship was abandoned.
-The area where the ship went ashore was littered with rocks and it took a considerable effort to reach land, but, fortunately, the wrecked steamer was only about 3/4 mi from the shore, and the military men were able to go back to the ship during the day to retrieve some clothing, ammunition and weapons as well as release some horses.
-Around 02:30 on December 4 Ismore broke amidships with only her stern remaining afloat.
+The area where the ship went ashore was littered with rocks and it took a considerable effort to reach land, but the wrecked steamer was only about 3/4 mi from the shore, and the military men were able to go back to the ship during the day to retrieve some clothing, ammunition and weapons as well as release some horses.
+Around 02:30 on 4 December Ismore broke amidships with only her stern remaining afloat.
 Only about twenty horses managed to get ashore with the rest going down with the ship.

 An inquiry into the wrecking was held in December 1899 at Cape Town, which found both the captain and the second mate to be at fault and negligent in their conduct, as they failed to use the lead to ascertain the ship's position, disregarded a strong northeast current present in the area which carried the ship closer to the shore, and failure to act when land was spotted on the port side about 8 minutes before the disaster.
 Captain Crosby had his license suspended for six month, and the second mate was severely censured.